-Proponent Commitment R6.1 Vehicles, plant and equipment will be regularly serviced and comply with manufacturers'.
+R6.1 Vehicles, plant and equipment will be regularly serviced and comply with manufacturers'.
 Specifications during construction and operation activities to minimise impacts of particulate impacts, minor air pollutants, amenity impact of dust deposition and impacts on flora, fauna, pasture and crops.
 R6.2 Watering of construction site and access roads will be undertaken as required using water sprays.
 R6.3 The coal train operators will maintain clear and regular communication with community groups, councils, forums and individuals by listening to and discussing issues.
 Information on train-related coal dust mitigation initiatives being undertaken will be provided to the appropriate forums.
 R6.4 Adani will prepare a Coal Dust Management Plan identifying control measures to mitigate the emission of dust from loaded and unloaded coal trains.
-When operating on any Aurizon Operation Ltd (Aurizon) railway line, Adani will comply with the recommendations stated in the Aurizon (2010) Coal Dust Management Plan.
+The plan will be consistent with the aims, objectives and mitigation measures stated in the QR Network (2010) Coal Dust Management Plan.
 Please refer to SEIS Volume 4, Appendix W for the Rail EMP, section 6.5.3 for Rail Operations related to coal dust.
+R6.5 Quarry operations will be undertaken in accordance with the relevant DA and EA conditions in regards to air quality management, including the securing and use of water for dust suppression.